A stream of turquoise water ceaselessly rushes onward.

 The closer you get to the junction with the Colorado River, the higher the canyon walls seem to rise.
 Below the sheer walls, the path winds through vine-covered willows, cottonwoods, and other vegetation not typically associated with a desert ecosystem.
 Around another bend, the little Havasu creek finally poured into the true canyon carver- the Colorado River.
 Here, the turquoise water briefly mixed with the green of the Colorado before being swept away.
 I chose to wade through the wonderful narrows that lead up to the Colorado, though I did come to regret it… it was freezing!
 We rested for a bit, nibbling on trail mix and other snacks, before making the long trek back.

 On our final day, the sun was out bright and beautiful.
 It was a perfect day for some Cliff Jumping!
 After packing up the tent, we headed up to Lower Navajo Falls.
 The plunge into the crystal clear water was exhilarating and refreshing.
 The air seemed to be cooler than the water and the only way to stop shivering was to jump in again!
-We did a couple leaps and once again were met up with Dillon and Jonah, two of our friends from Salt Lake.
-We said our goodbyes and then started the trek out.
+We did a couple of leaps and then started the trek out.
 It was a good hike and we made good time- Glenna’s a machine!
 The final ascent up the switchbacks was tough, but nothing we couldn’t handle.
-The drive back was a blast- Burma shave signs, music, some excellent scenery, and of course each other to keep us entertained.
 Back in Phoenix, we rewarded ourselves with some brats and a movie.
 What an amazing trip… I can’t wait to go back!!!

 For some truly incredible photos, check out Glenna’s awesome new blog: She Who Travels.